-Natural gas grills are higher in cost upfront, but their ongoing costs are typically lower than other types of grills.
+- These are higher in cost up front, but their ongoing costs are typically lower than other types of grills.

 Drawers to store utensils are nice additions to grills that can be installed outdoors.
 Some can be heated which can be used to store towels in for hot tub owners.